zhaocai/alfred2-top-workflow/README.md

 ### 1. Does not work in Mac OSX 10.9 (Maverick)

 In OSX 10.9, the system ruby is upgraded to 2.0.0.
-You just need to download the new version of this workflow which packs the ruby gems for 2.0.0 inside.
+You need to download the new version of this workflow which packs the ruby gems for 2.0.0 inside.

 If the downloaded version does not work, try